Doctor of Philosophy Degree

 The two-year 80-credit Master of Science (SM2) degree provides training in statistical theory and a variety of statistical, computational, and bioinformatics methods for application in medicine and public health.
 Two areas of interest are offered: Biostatistics and Bioinformatics.
 The SM2 program is appropriate for students considering doctoral level work or Master’s level medical research positions upon completion.

 The one-year 42.5-credit Master of Science (SM1) degree is designed for students with a mathematical and statistical background sufficient to achieve a level of proficiency after one year of study comparable to that obtained in the SM2 program.
+Students who have a Master’s degree in one of the mathematical sciences or a doctorate in a quantitative field may be qualified for a one-year SM program.

 The 60-credit Master of Science (SM60) degree has an applied emphasis and is designed for students seeking medical research positions in biostatistics upon completion.

-APPLICATION INFORMATION: Master’s Degree
+APPLICATION INFORMATION: Master’s Degrees